harlan-zw/nuxt-schema-org/docs/content/1.guide/recipes/site-search.md

 title: Site Search
 ---

-# Setting up Schema.org for Site Search in Vue
+#  Schema.org for Site Search

 If your site offers a search function, you may like to define markup to help Google understand it.